sujaldev/sujal.dev/content/posts/01-a-blog-post-about-this-blog-itself.md

 ## Do as I say, not as I do

 Should've just used a cookie-cutter template with a prebuilt static site generator.
 Would've taken a lot less time.
-But I'm proud of this.
+But having put in the work, I'm liking this setup so far.